A special largely online conference taking place over four days with plenary sessions and a wide range of workshops.

 8th October 2021 (10.30am-12pm)

-This event coincides with the publication of Lady Hale’s book ‘Spider Woman – A Life‘.
-It will be an opportunity to learn more about her life and “unconventional path” from growing up in a village in North Yorkshire to becoming the most senior judge in the country.
+The special event: “In conversation with Lady Hale” was on 8 October 2021.
+The event coincided with the publication of Lady Hale’s book ‘Spider Woman – A Life‘.
+It was an opportunity to learn more about her life and “unconventional path” from growing up in a village in North Yorkshire to becoming the most senior judge in the country.

 About our guest